tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
 Viruses are a huge topic and have a whole academic field in their own right.

-However, we only need a 30-second blitz worth of content here.
+Don't worry, we won't spend all day here!
+We only need a 30-second blitz worth of it here.

 It might come as a surprise to you that, apart from being the most populous type of biological entity, viruses are considered to be neither alive nor dead!